oshaughnessy/maysl.soccer/_pages/parents.md

 ### Shorts

-Uniform shorts should match across the team.
-Most teams at MAYSL wear all black shorts without any standout piping or lettering.
-Shorts should be loose-fitting.
-Tights or bicycle-style shorts alone are not allowed, but may be worn under shorts if they are the same color.
+Most teams at MAYSL wear black (or _mostly_ black) shorts.
+They should be a loose-fitting sports style (not cargo shorts, denim, or form-fitting exercise shorts, for example).
+Tights or bicycle-style shorts can be worn _underneath_, but they should also be black.

 Goalkeepers may wear tracksuit bottoms instead of shorts.

 ### Other clothing

 A long-sleeve shirt or a sweatshirt without a hood may be worn under the game jersey.
-The sleeves must match the shirt color.

 Goalkeepers are allowed to wear a baseball-style cap as long as the brim is facing the front.